Understanding Architects’ Fees for Major Home Projects

 We are deliberate about how projects begin.

-Initial conversations are about alignment.
+Initial conversations focus on alignment.
 They help both sides understand whether there is a good fit between your ambitions and our experience.

 Our Architect’s Home Visit and Appraisal is a paid service because it involves careful, independent thinking.
-We visit your home, understand your priorities, and work through how your ambitions could be realised within the realities of the building, the budget, and the wider context.
+We visit your home, understand your priorities, and explore how your ambitions could be realised within the realities of the building, the budget, and the wider context.

 The aim is not to judge ideas, but to help you gain clarity early, so decisions are grounded and realistic before any design work begins.